Estimated reading time: 16 minutes

 We have narrowed down how to achieve the perfect burrito to the following steps, (check pictures for reference):

-- Warm the Burrito Wrap a few seconds on a hot pan on each side until it’s warm and soft.
+- Warm the Burrito Wrap for a few seconds on a hot pan on each side until it’s warm and soft.

-- Lay the warm tortilla over a cutting board, add a spoonful of your main filling could be chicken, meat or beans (Make sure not to add too much filling, you want to be able to fold it).
+- Lay the warm tortilla over a cutting board, and add a spoonful of your main filling could be chicken, meat or beans (Make sure not to add too much filling, you want to be able to fold it).

-- Add any extra garnishes you may like on top such as: pico de gallo, guacamole, radishes, grated cheese, creme fraiche, salsa, rice, or fired roasted serranos, etc.
+- Add any extra garnishes you may like on top such as pico de gallo, guacamole, radishes, grated cheese, creme fraiche, salsa, rice, or fired roasted serranos, etc.

 - Fold the edges from each side (as seen in the picture).
 Just enough to avoid the filling from coming out through the edges.